Free Investment Consultation: +44 (0) 161 337 3890

 Whether you decide to enter Manchester by tram, train, bus or car it’s not difficult to see the investment that has been poured into Manchester’s transport infrastructure.

-It’s not just the roads that have been given a facelift; Manchester Airport has become an award winning airport, winning the award for Best UK Airport (2016) and so it’s easy to understand why the airport attracted over 4million passengers in 2018, raising from 2.4million passengers in 2017.
+It’s not just the roads that have been given a facelift; Manchester Airport has become an award winning airport, winning the award for Best UK Airport (2016) and so it’s easy to understand why the airport attracted over 1.8 million passengers in November 2019 leading to rolling 12 month total of 29,013,599 passengers in 2019.

 With continued development of the site, travellers and holiday-goers will see the expansion of the airport transform into its own little city, with the help of the currently active project, Airport City Manchester.